In this long drawn out battle between Remainers and Left-wing leave supporters there have been many casualties the biggest of which is the truth.

 Opponents included the French Communist Party (PCF) and far-left parties such as the Revolutionary Communist League (LCR) or Workers’ Struggle (LO), who opposed what they considered as an advance of neoliberalism.

-The result of the referendum, known as the “petit oui” or in English the “little yes”, along with the Danish “No” vote held earlier on 2 June 1992 that rejected the treaty with 50.7% of voters saying NO to the EU with a turnout of 83.1% was considered to be the end of the “permissive consensus” on European integration which had existed in most of continental Europe until then.
+The result of the referendum, known as the “petit oui” or in English the “little yes”, along with the Danish “No” vote held earlier on 2 June 1992 rejected the treaty with 50.7% of voters saying NO to the EU with a turnout of 83.1% was considered to be the end of the “permissive consensus” on European integration which had existed in most of continental Europe until then.

-Its been a long-standing aim for the Left to leave the EU and no amount of mixed up centralist ideologies will distract from the fact EU constitution as the only one in the world that enshrines neoliberal economics into its text.
+Its been a long-standing aim for the Left to leave the EU and no amount of mixed up centralist ideologies will distract from the fact EU constitution is the only one in the world that enshrines neoliberal economics into its text.

 For the third of Labour Party members that voted to leave the EU in 2016, we have witnessed an onslaught of bigotry directed our way.
 For the Bennites in particular that have stayed within the Labour Party, they have endured unprecedented attacks by centrists who have attempted to bastardise history to suit their agenda rather than openly debate why a neoliberal capitalist construct like the EU is no place for the left or a socialist.
 Even now their one argument is they want more neoliberalism.

-If it’s a Tory Brexit then its true, it has always been a Tory EU
+If it’s a Tory Brexit then it’s true, it has always been a Tory EU

 The centrist have created the argument this is a ‘Tory Brexit’, while completely ignoring the Tory Party have since 1973 been the Party of the EU they had more skin in the game to remain than any other UK political Party, having both taken us into the common market and the EU while socialist and Labour stalwarts from Tony Benn to Jeremy Corbyn opposed both treaties.